221st Rifle Division: Into Ukraine

 Southern Front launched its first effort to break the Mius line on July 17 as the Battle of Kursk was winding down, but after a great deal of costly back-and-forth fighting finally suspended the effort on July 27, although German counterattacks would continue until August 2.
 A renewed offensive began on August 13 and although Southwestern Front to the north was initially unable to penetrate the front of 1st Panzer Army south of Izium, Southern Front broke through the reconstructed German 6th Army beginning on August 18.
-5th Shock Army, with an overwhelming concentration, especially of artillery, on a narrow front, penetrated 7km behind the front through a 3km-wide gap.
+5th Shock Army, with an overwhelming concentration, especially of artillery, on a narrow front, penetrated 7 km behind the front through a 3 km-wide gap.
 Under the light of a full moon the Army spread out north and south behind the 6th Army's front.
 German efforts to close the gap on August 20 made some initial progress but failed due to a strong Soviet reaction.
 By August 23 1st Panzer Army was also in trouble with its army corps south of Izium reduced to a combat strength of just 5,800 men and unable to hold a continuous line.
 On the 31st Field Marshal E. von Manstein was finally authorized to withdraw both armies to the Kalmius River, effectively beginning the race to the Dniepr.